-The filling is the first layer, then you simply dump a box cake mix on top of it, followed by what ever topping you want, and finish it off with squares of butter on top of that.
+The way a dump cake works is this: You create a bottom layer of whatever filling you want, then simply dump a box cake mix on top of it, followed by whatever topping you want, and then finish it off with squares of butter on the very top.
 You can use whatever combination you want: cherry pie filling with chocolate cake mix, pineapple pie filling with white cake mix; get the picture?
 Try your favorite combinations, and see what you can come up with.

 The only thing I changed is that I eliminated the cloves in the recipe.
 I simply don't like cloves in anything.
 So whenever I see them in a recipe, I don't use them.

 Give this a try, and you won't be sorry.
-My son in law doesn't like pumpkin pie, but loves this cake dessert.
+My son-in-law doesn't like pumpkin pie, but he loves this cake dessert.
 There is a buttery crunch on top that makes all the difference.

-Serve it warm with a dollop of whipped cream or vanilla ice cream or even cold from the refrigerator or room temperature.
+Serve it warm with a dollop of whipped cream, vanilla ice cream, or even cold from the refrigerator or room temperature.
 It's that good.

 - 1 teaspoon ginger